easybuilders/easybuild/docs/EasyBuild4-overview-of-changes.rst

 To avoid that any functionality is imported from an already installed ``vsc-base`` (or ``vsc-install``) package, a fake ``vsc`` namespace is injected since EasyBuild v4.0.

-If an imports from ``vsc.utils.*`` is detected (for example from an easyblock are from a module that is included via one of the ``--include-*`` options), an error like this will be produced::
+If an import from ``vsc.utils.*`` is detected (for example from an easyblock or from a module that is included via one of the ``--include-*`` options), an error like this will be produced::

   ERROR: Detected import from 'vsc' namespace in /home/example/old_easyblock.py (line 7)